AppFair/appfair.github.io/index.md

 ### Can I have multiple versions of an app released simultaneously?

 No.
-There is only ever a single active version of your app that is available through the [appfair/App releases](https://github.com/appfair/App/releases) (and, thus, available for installation in the **App Fair.app** catalog).
+There is only ever a single active version of your app that is available in the **App Fair.app** catalog.
 Users can revert to previous versions only if they have their own backup or if the older version still resides in the user's Trash after the upgrade.

 ### What permissions am I permitted to use in `Sandbox.entitlements`